2hdlockness/MMM-IronManGA/README.md

   You have just to replace the value of `var model=` by `var model="IronManGABA"`<br>
   By default `"jarvis"` is selected.<br>

-## Notes:
- * For working GoogleAssistant need the `fullscreen_above` position !
- * No other configuration needed in config.js !

 ## Credits
 - Author :